altunixon/wips/lns/altina_ln/ASP-52-.md

 “Ahaha… …”

-Altina gave a wry smile, thinking that the sister was a little too exaggerated.
+Altina gave a wry smile, thinking that the sister was a little too exaggerated.<br/>

-As if she remembered something, Vanessa looked up.
+As if she remembered something, Vanessa looked up.<br/>

 “That’s right… … The reason why Regis-chan have no confidence… … might be related to me.”